Robert E. Lee Chancey

 Robert E. Lee Chancey (December 16, 1880 – June 1, 1948) was a lawyer who served as mayor of Tampa, Florida.
 He was a member of the White Municipal Party.

 Robert E. Lee Chancey was born in Offerman, Georgia.
 He attended public schools and graduated from Mercer University in 1902 with a law degree.
 Chancey moved to Tampa in 1905 and worked for attorney, M.B.
 Macfarlane until 1918.

 He married Jennie Cortinio in Tampa in September 1910 and they had two sons.
 One was killed in an automobile accident leaving William B. as his only surviving son.
 Throughout his life he was socially and politically active.
-Chancey would be a member of the Elks Club and the Knights of Pythias.
+Chancey was a member of the Elks Club and the Knights of Pythias.

 Chancey was appointed county solicitor and served from 1916 to 1921 and a second time from 1923 to 1929.
 He was also the president of the Hillsborough County Bar Association.

-Chancey died on June 1, 1948 in Tampa, Florida.
+Chancey died on June 1, 1948, in Tampa, Florida.